 Passive infrared (PIR) camera traps were installed in selected areas, mapped using a GIS system, and given a unique identifier (Figure 2).
-They were installed on the 13th of April 2022 and left in place for fourteen days.
+They were installed on the 23rdth of February 2023 and left in place for fourteen days until the 9th March 2023.
 Camera outputs were formally assessed at the end of the monitoring period, and the following data collected: